arsLan4k1390/Cherrygram/README.md

 ## Changes:

 *General:*
+- OTA updates - thanks to exteraGram :),
 - Material You (Monet) themes and app icon,
 - No content restrictions,
 - Support of up to 10 accounts,